apache/druid/docs/querying/sql.md

 ## SET

 SET statements allow you to specify SQL query context parameters that modify the behavior of a Druid SQL query.
 You can include one or more SET statements before the main SQL query.
-Druid supports using SET in the Druid SQL [JSON API](../api-reference/sql-api.md) and the [web console](../operations/web-console.md).
+Druid supports using SET in the Druid SQL [JSON API](../api-reference/sql-api.md), the [web console](../operations/web-console.md), and the [Druid JDBC driver](./sql-jdbc.md#set-statements).

 The syntax of a `SET` statement is: